Latent Emissions, Chakaia Booker

-Mr. William.
-J. Gallagher Jr. ND’1950, was one of the original lenders of Pre-Columbian objects to the Snite Museum of Art when it opened its doors in the fall of 1980.
-These early loans from the Gallagher Family were foundational objects to the development of the Pre-Columbian and Mesoamerican collection during the Museum’s first years.
+Mr. William J. Gallagher Jr. ND’1950, was one of the original lenders of Pre-Columbian objects to the Snite Museum of Art when it opened its doors in the fall of 1980.
+These early loans from the Gallagher Family were foundational objects for the development of the Pre-Columbian and Mesoamerican collections during the Museum’s first years.
 All five gifts, four on long-term loan, will increase the number of works in their respective cultural groups in the collection.

 William J. Gallagher Jr. passed away in the fall of 2017.
 His widow, Maureen Smith Gallagher, remarked that

 Notre Dame was always central to my husband’s life, and he ended up becoming friends with Doug Bradley, the late curator of Mesoamerican art at the Snite Museum of Art.
 As a result of this friendship, Bill developed an interest in Mesoamerican culture and the Snite Museum of Art.
 I wish to honor my husband by donating these artifacts to the Snite Museum so that others can, likewise, gain an interest in, and an understanding of, not only Mesoamerican culture but also an appreciation of the fine collections at the Snite.

 “We are honored by the longstanding support and thoughtfulness of the Gallagher family.
 Their contributions to our Mesoamerican collection and their desire to honor the Museum and its staff are deeply appreciated.” —Joseph Antenucci Becherer, Director, Snite Museum of Art